Billionaire Jack Ma plans to cede control of China's Ant Group - WSJ | Business

 Billionaire Jack Ma plans to cede control of China's Ant Group - WSJ

-While Ma only owns a 10% stake in Ant, he exercises control over the company through related entities, according to Ant's IPO prospectus.
-The Journal said he could cede control by transferring some of his voting power to Ant officials including Chief Executive Eric Jing, citing unnamed sources.
-In April last year, Reuters reported that Ant Group was exploring options for Ma to divest his stake in the financial technology giant and give up control.
+In April last year, Reuters reported that Ant was exploring options for Ma to divest his stake in Ant and give up control.
+The discussions at that time came amid a revamp of Ant and a broader state clampdown on China's technology sector that was set in motion after Ma's public criticism of regulators in a speech in October 2020.

+Ant's IPO, which would have been the world's largest, was derailed days after the speech and Ma's sprawling empire has been under regulatory scrutiny and going through a restructuring since then.
+Ant operates the world's largest and China's ubiquitous mobile payment app Alipay, which has more than 1 billion users.

-Ma has been restructuring his sprawling e-commerce and fintech empire in the aftermath of a sweeping regulatory clampdown on the industry that began in late 2020 when Chinese regulators derailed Ant's planned $37 billion initial public offering, which would have been the world's largest.
-Once outspoken, Ma has kept an extremely low public profile ever since, as regulators reined-in the country's technology giants after years of a laissez-faire approach that drove breakneck growth.
+Once outspoken, Ma has kept an extremely low public profile as regulators reined-in the country's technology giants after years of a laissez-faire approach that drove breakneck growth.
+"It's been on the cards for a while," said Danni Hewson, financial analyst at AJ Bell.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)